History of Sega

 At its peak, Sega had ambitions to become the Japanese equivalent to Disney, but rash decisions came at a price - the lukewarm reception of the Sega Mega-CD and particularly the Sega 32X dented consumer confidence, internal politics created schisms, and the inability in the west to counteract the effects of the PlayStation caused a great strain on the company's home consumer division.
 While Sega were still continually breaking records in the arcades with the Model 2 and 3 and introducing novel new chain concepts such as Club Sega and Sega Arena in Japan, initially strong attendance was tapering, and the infrastructure that supported the venues was failing.
 Towards the end of the 1990s the company constantly shedded executives, closed hundreds of its once-profitable amusement centers, and put its hopes in a network-enabled future with the Sega Dreamcast and Sega NAOMI arcade hardware - the former console and the latter's games were hits among fans, but not enough to dissuade five years of continuous financial losses.
 A planned merger with Bandai was pulled, and Sega were forced to downsize.

 |This article needs to be rewritten.|

 This article needs to be rewritten to conform to a higher standard of article quality.
 After the article has been rewritten, you may remove this message.
 For help, see the How to Edit a Page article.

-On March 21, 2001, what was once unthinkable was finally a reality.
-Announcing their focus on software only two months prior, the first Sega game to be released on a Nintendo console became available.
-Being a port of the Dreamcast title Chu Chu Rocket on the Game Boy Advance, it was only the first of many titles to be released on hardware Sega once considered the competition.
-Any game early enough in development was moved from the Dreamcast to other hardware, and existing titles were quickly ported over to try and recoup the losses Sega had been incurring.
+A port of the Dreamcast title Chu Chu Rocket on the Game Boy Advance was the first title Sega released for a Nintendo console.
+In addition to this, any game early enough in development was moved from the Dreamcast to other hardware, and existing titles were quickly ported over to try and recoup the losses Sega had been incurring.